canjs/canjs/view/mustache/doc/acquisition.md

 Since this could potentially make several XHR requests, in a big application this could be a performance concern.
 Creating a build step to concatenate and include all of the views in one file would be one way to optimize performance.
-If you are using Steal, it will do this automatically at build for you.
+If you are using <a href="http://javascriptmvc.com/docs/#!stealjs">Steal</a>, it will do this automatically at build for you.